and one more

 conveniently and safely online via credit card or PayPal.

-Conventional mail / check payments are still available too.
-Click here for more information.
+mail / check payments are still available too.
+Click here to join, renew, or donate.

 project of WPCUG

 - We refurbish donated computers and provide them free to nonprofit

 groups in the community who can't afford to purchase new computers.

 the above link to learn

 activities and how to get a refurbished computer.

 Newsletter is now online.
 You can view it here